trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 **account:** String.
 The account holding the position.

 **contract:** Contract.
-The position’s Contract
+The positionÃ¢â‚¬â„¢s Contract

 **pos:** decimal.
 The number of positions held. avgCost the average cost of the position.

 **avgCost:** double.
 The total average cost of all trades for the currently held position.
  )

-Provides the portfolio’s open positions.
+Provides the portfolioÃ¢â‚¬â„¢s open positions.
 After the initial callback (only) of  all positions, the IBApi.EWrapper.positionEnd function will be  triggered.

 For futures, the exchange field will not be populated in the position callback as some futures trade on multiple exchanges